-Suzan Bayhan, Esa Hyytiä[†], Jussi Kangasharju, and Jörg Ott[†]

-Department of Computer Science, University of Helsinki, Finland

-Email: {bayhan, jakangas}@cs.helsinki.fi

-†Department of Communications and Networking (COMNET), Aalto University, Finland

-Email: {esa, jo}@netlab.tkk.fi
+Suzan Bayhan^{}, Esa Hyytiä[†], Jussi Kangasharju^{}, and Jörg Ott[†] ^{} Department of Computer Science, University of Helsinki, Finland Email: bayhan@hiit.fi, jakangas@cs.helsinki.fi [†]Department of Communications and Networking (COMNET), Aalto University, Finland Email: {esa, jo}@netlab.tkk.fi

-Abstract-In this paper, we examine how the paths between any two nodes in a mobile opportunistic network change with increasing number of hops a message can follow.
-At the core of our analysis is the all hops optimal path (AHOP) problem that has been explored in the context of network capacity analysis of static networks.
-We represent the total delay of a route from a source node to a destination node as additive weight and use the number of encounters as a representation of bottleneck weight.
-First, we construct a static (contact) graph from the meetings recorded in a human contact trace and then analyze the change in these two metrics with increasing number of hops.
-Next, we aggregate all the contact events in a time interval and construct several timeaggregated graphs over which we calculate the capacity metrics.
-Although, we observe differences in the properties of the static and the time-aggregated networks (e.g., higher connectivity and average degree in static graph), our analysis shows that second hop brings most of the benefits of multi-hop routing.
-However, the optimal paths are achieved at further hops, e.g., hop count \approx 4.
-Our finding, which is also verified by simulations, is paramount as it puts an upper bound on the hop count for the hop-restricted routing schemes by discovering the optimal hop count for both additive and bottleneck weights.
+Abstract-Hop count limitation helps controlling the spread of messages as well as the protocol complexity and overhead in a distributed network.
+For a mobile opportunistic network, we examine how the paths between any two nodes change with increasing number of hops a message can follow.
+Using the all hops optimal path (AHOP) problem, we represent the total delay of a route from a source node to a destination node as additive weight and use the number of encounters as a representation of bottleneck weight.
+First, we construct a static (contact) graph from the meetings recorded in a human contact trace and then analyze the change in these two weights with increasing hop count.
+Alternatively, we aggregate all the contact events in a time interval and construct several time-aggregated graphs over which we calculate the capacity metrics.
+Although, we observe differences in the properties of the static and the time-aggregated graphs (e.g., higher connectivity and average degree in static graph), our analysis shows that second hop brings most of the benefits of multi-hop routing for the studied networks.
+However, the optimal paths ---path that provides the most desirable bottleneck/additive weight- are achieved at further hops, e.g, hop count \approx 4.
+Our finding, which is also verified by simulations, is paramount as it puts an upper bound on the hop count for the hop-limited routing schemes by discovering the optimal hop count for both additive and bottleneck weights.